puyash/deep-server/README.md

 ## 4 Try it out

-With everything setup.
-Run `sh start-notebook.sh deep-server-1` to:
+With everything set up, run `sh start-notebook.sh deep-server-1` to:

 1. Start server if shut down.
 2. Setup an ssh tunnel to your server.